 There are a number of treatment options available to correct TMJ disorder.
-Your particular TMD treatment should be determined through consultation with a dental professional highly experienced in temporomandibular joint problems.
-Ideally, your dentist should have expertise in evaluating jaw-to-bite relationships, and experience with proper treatment procedures such as occlusal equilibration and the use of intra-oral appliances.
+Your particular treatment should be determined through consultation with a dental professional who is highly experienced in temporomandibular joint problems.
+Ideally, your dentist should have expertise in evaluating jaw-to-bite relationships and experience with proper treatment procedures such as occlusal equilibration and the use of intra-oral appliances.

-“Conservative” is the key word when it comes to TMJ treatment.
-Most treatments for TMJ symptoms are simple and can be done at home, without the need for surgery.
-The most severe cases may require treatment with splints, mouth guards or other traditional forms of TMD therapy.
+“Conservative” is the key word when it comes to TMD treatment.
+Most treatments are simple and can be done at home without the need for surgery.
+The most severe cases may require treatment with splints, mouth guards, or other traditional forms of TMD therapy like physical therapy.

 Regardless of the treatment prescribed for you, it is important that you follow your dentist’s instructions.
 You should also keep up with routine dental visits so your dentist can regularly monitor your TMJ symptoms.

-In addition, the TMJ Association advises patients to keep in mind that there is currently no evidence to suggest that TMJ disorders can be prevented.
+In addition, the TMJ Association advises patients to keep in mind that there is currently no evidence to suggest that TMD can be prevented.
 Therefore, caution is advised regarding any treatment(s) presented as providing this benefit.

 A careful examination of the joints and occlusion is a critical step before a specific treatment is selected.
+Some specialists have a computer to analyze your bite.
 Only a small percentage of TMD cases require surgical intervention.
-If an improper bite is the cause of the TMD symptoms, many bite corrections can be achieved with orthodontics, restorations, equilibration or appliance therapy.
+If an improper bite is the cause of the TMD, many bite corrections can be achieved with orthodontics, restorations, equilibration or appliance therapy.

 Appliance Therapy (Splint or Mouth Guard)

-Typically the first line of treatment provided by your TMD dentist will be the use of a splint.
-The TMJ splint is worn to reduce stress on the jaw, allow the muscles to function optimally and/or to cover the deflective interferences affecting the bite so that the lower jaw can be repositioned into the socket properly.
+Typically the first line of treatment provided by your dentist will be the use of a splint.
+The splint is worn to reduce stress on the jaw and to allow the muscles to function optimally and/or to cover the deflective interferences affecting the bite so that the lower jaw can be repositioned into the socket properly.
 If a splint helps relieve the pain, it is possible that your bite or parafunction was causing the problem.

 Treating Structural Disorders

 If your dentist suspects a structural disorder within the joint itself, further studies may be necessary prior to treatment to ensure that a proper diagnosis is made.
-A good screening tool is the panoramic X-ray, but other diagnostic tests also may be required.
+The panoramic X-ray is an excellent screening tool though other diagnostic tests may be required.

-A CT (computed tomography) scan to evaluate the bony areas of the jaw and hinge joint may also be needed.
+- CT (computed tomography) scan to evaluate the bony areas of the jaw and hinge joint.

-Depending on what these images reveal, your dentist may recommend an intra-oral appliance, orthodontia or maxillofacial surgery.
-You may be referred to an oral surgeon or oral and maxillofacial surgeon who will further evaluate and treat your TMD condition.
+Depending on what these images reveal, your dentist may recommend an intra-oral appliance, orthodontia, or maxillofacial surgery.
+You may be referred to an oral surgeon or oral and maxillofacial surgeon who will further evaluate and treat your condition.

-Typically, surgery is considered only after all other conservative TMD treatment options have been attempted.
-However, surgery may not always resolve TMD issues.
+Typically, surgery is only considered after all other conservative treatment options have been attempted.
+It is important to know that surgery may not always resolve TMD issues.

-The second type of surgery is arthroscopy.
-During this procedure, your surgeon makes an incision at the temple point in front of the ear to reach an endoscope into the surrounding area.
-The endoscope provides a visual guide so that your surgeon can remove any adhesions, treat inflammation or reposition the disc.
+- Arthroscopy: During this procedure, your surgeon makes an incision at the temple point in front of the ear to reach an endoscope into the surrounding area.
+The endoscope provides a visual guide so that your surgeon can remove any adhesions, treat inflammation, or reposition the disc.

 Alternatively, open-joint surgery may be performed.
 This may be the only option that provides access to deteriorating bony structures, tumors, severe scarring or chipped bone areas.
 Depending on the type of problem, your surgeon may use a scalpel to remove or re-sculpt the affected area.

-Depending on the type of dental insurance you have, insurance companies may offer a 15 percent reimbursement, or a maximum 50 percent absorption of the total procedure costs.
+Depending on the type of medical and dental insurance you have, insurance companies may offer a reimbursement of the total procedure costs.

 Alternative medical treatment for TMD is considered less conservative and unnecessary if you initially receive proper diagnosis and treatment.

-The cost of the Botox TMD treatment will vary based on where you live and receive treatment and the severity of your condition (and therefore, how many Botox injections are needed).
+The cost of the Botox treatment will vary based on where you live, where you receive treatment, and the severity of your condition (and therefore how many Botox injections are needed).
 Botox treatment is usually charged on a per-visit basis.